-The total field magnetic survey and VLF-EM survey, using a GEM GSM-19 magnetometer/VLF system, totaled 3 kilometers with readings collected every 12.5 meters along all lines.
+The 2015 geophysical program followed the same procedures as those listed above for the 2014 program.
+It consisted of total field magnetic surveying, and VLF-EM electromagnetic surveying.
+The total magnetic field survey and VLF-EM survey, using a GEM GSM-19 magnetometer/VLF system, totaled 2.16 kilometers with readings collected every 12.5 meters along all lines.
 The VLF-EM survey was conducted utilizing the transmitting station located in Cutler, Maine; which transmits at a frequency of 24.0 kHz.
-A total of 3 kilometers of VLF data was collected at 12.5-meter station intervals.
+A total of 2.16 kilometers of VLF data was collected at 12.5-meter station intervals.